-Looking at past Model Year release dates, we’d expect the 2019 Toyota Sienna hitting the showrooms around the mid-part of 2018, so we are putting our money on a July release date.
-We doubt that Toyota will be rushing to release the Sienna – it isn’t as though there is an army of fans waiting for the new model.
+Looking at past Model Year release dates, we’d expect the new Sienna 2019 hitting the showrooms around the mid-part of 2018, so we are putting our money on a July release date.
+We doubt that car producer will be rushing to release the Toyota Sienna redesign 2019 – it isn’t as though there is an army of fans waiting for the new model.

 We’ve also heard rumor that Toyota want to make a hybrid version of the Sienna.
 While we understand that manufacturers are under pressure to minimize their overall global fuel consumption with vehicles, we aren’t sure whether investing that much money in changing the whole of the vehicle is a viable option financially – it’s doubtful that Toyota would sell enough to get a return on their investment.

 Having said that, we do know that all vehicle manufacturers will slowly have to start thinking of the future of vehicles – gasoline isn’t going to be around forever, and in terms of efficiency, it’s poor to say the least – even a super-efficient Formula 1 can only convert around 50% of fuel to energy, road cars are much less.

 Toyota have won a number of industry awards, not just for minivans, although the Sienna has won the 2016 Best Resale Value: Minivan award, along with a NHTSA 5-Star Overall Safety Rating, Best Buy Award 2016 and One of the 16 Best Family Cars 2016 award so if you really do need the practicality of a minivan, the 2019 Toyota Sienna van is pretty much the best choice.